pogodevorg/discord-bot-github/README.md

 `config.discord.token` | Discord Bot Token.
 You can find out more [here](https://discordapp.com/developers/docs/topics/oauth2#bots).
 `config.discord.channelID` | Input the Discord channel ID that you want to bind the bot to.
 `config.github.token` | Input the GitHub Webhook Secret/Token that you created.
+`config.github.logspath` | Input the absolute path to the folder you wish to save the logs into.
 `config.web.cname` | Don't Touch Me Please.
 Only if you have to.
 `config.web.url` | Don't Touch Me Please.
 Only if you have to.
 `config.web.workers` | Don't Touch Me Please.
 Only if you have to.